 On October 4, 2024, the Company filed the Arbitration Demand against Duke with the AAA, alleging, among other things, that Duke is in breach of the Duke License Agreement, breached the implied contractual covenant of good faith and fair dealing, fraudulently induced the Company to enter into the Duke License Agreement, and violated North Carolina's Unfair Trade Practices Act.
-In connection therewith, the Company has requested an award in the Company's favor and against Duke for damages in an amount to be proved at a final hearing, interest, attorneys' fees, and arbitration fees and costs, along with all other relief to which the Company is entitled at law or in equity.
+In connection therewith, the Company has requested an award in the Company's favor and against Duke for damages in an amount to be proved at a final hearing, interest, attroneys' fees, and arbitration fees and costs, along with all other relief to which the Company is entitled at law or in equity.
 Cryo-Cell has notified Duke that it believes such damages exceed \$100 million.
-On November 18, 2024, Duke responded to the Arbitration Demand and asserted counterclaims which Duke amended on March 24, 2025 against the Company for breach of the License Agreement and indemnity, seeking unspecified damages and related relief.
+On November 18, 2024, Duke responded to the Arbitration Demand and asserted counterclaims against the Company which Duke amended on March 24, 2025, for breach of the License Agreement and indemnity, seeking unspecified damages and related relief.
 On December 12, 2024, the Company filed an answering statement in response to Duke's counterclaims.
+The Company has received from Duke a notice of termination of the License Agreement as of May 17, 2025.
 The Company cannot currently predict the outcome of the arbitration.
 It is possible that there could be an unfavorable outcome or resolution of any claims asserted, which could negatively and materially impact the Company's business, consolidated financial position and results of operations.
 Litigation is inherently uncertain and there can be no assurance that the Company will prevail.
 The Company may not be able to recover all or any of its damages or all or any of its investment in the Duke License Agreement.